ivelieu/LITE/README.md

 #### The quantum computer spits out 42.
 I'll admit, I am not up to sketch on writing Q# to do this.
 This is a todo for me if this project furthers development.
-## About truncation on both ends of a number:
+## About truncation on both ends of a number
-until now, truncation has only needed to be in one direction. ie. "round to 2 decimal places" is truncating the lower bound. "up to 6 significant figures" is also the lower bound.
-Truncation to the upper bound has no universal mathmatical function.
+Until now, truncation has only needed to be in one direction. ie. "round to 2 decimal places" is truncating the lower bound. "up to 6 significant figures" is also the lower bound.
+Truncation to the upper bound has no universal mathematical function.
 Let there be a function `trunc_up` that accepts one number for the value to be truncated, and another value for the upper truncation bound.
-The function `trunc_up(x,n)` returns the first n travelling along x from the reverse big endian path, ignoring zeroes on the end.
+The function `trunc_up(x,n)` returns the first n traveling along x from the reverse big endian path, ignoring zeroes on the end.

 Let there be a function `trunc_both` that accepts one number for the value to be truncated, another value for the lower truncation bound, and another value for the upper truncation bound.
 This function `trunc_both(x,tl,th)` will perform the following psuedocode:
 ```